 The cap limits the exit payments made to employees of public sector bodies.
-The proposed cap of £95K would cover the total value of exit payments (before tax) made by an employer and will cover the strain cost of early payment of pension and redundancy payments, plus any other compensation or severance payments (e.g. pay in lieu of notice, etc.).
+The proposed cap of £95K would cover the total value of exit payments (before tax) made by an employer and will include the "strain" cost due to the Pension Fund for early payment of pension as well as redundancy payments, plus any other compensation or severance payments (e.g. pay in lieu of notice, etc.).

 Benefits relating to Ill Health Retirement are not affected by the cap

 We have attached a link to the Governments’ Consultation, which sets out in detail how the proposed changes will be implemented and the impact they may have on public sector bodies and their employees

 Employers should assess the impact the proposed changes will have on their organisation and consider submitting a written response to the Consultation by 3 July 2019.

 The Staffordshire Pension Fund are assessing the impact the Consultation will have on the LGPS and will issue our own response by 3 July 2019